Exclusive: Exercise? I get more than people think, Trump says

 “The people that do the food at the White House are extraordinary, but I think they can maybe make the portions a little bit smaller and maybe we’ll cut out some of the more fattening ingredients,” he said.
 “And I‘m OK with that.”

-Reporting by Jeff Mason and Steve Holland; Editing by Howard Goller
+Reporting by Jeff Mason and Steve Holland; Editing by Howard Goller and Christian Schmollinger